CalebJohn/joplin-rich-markdown/README.md

 (Thanks to [@uxamanda](https://discourse.joplinapp.org/u/uxamanda) for the awesome theme!)

 # Features
+The Rich Markdown plugin supports a number of optional features.
+Unless otherwise stated, these features can be toggled under `Tools -> Options -> Rich Markdown -> Add additional CSS classes for enhanced customization`.

 ## Images on Hover
 When hovering over a markdown image tag with Ctrl (or Opt) pressed, a preview of the image will pop up below the mouse cursor.